Spin alignment of vector mesons from quark dynamics in a rotating medium: Numerical result

-For $s_{z}=0$ component of $\phi$ meson, the rotational effect is less remarkable than the other two cases.
-So, the scale has been amplified and we only present the $\xi(\omega)$ in the range of energy $\omega$ from 0.85 GeV to 1.20 GeV.
-It is found that spectral functions are shifted to the left slightly.
-And the peaks of the continuum parts are enhanced significantly.
+For $s_{z}=0$ component of $\phi$ meson, the rotational effect is less remarkable than in the other two cases.
+So, the scale has been amplified, and we only present the $\xi(\omega)$ in the range of energy $\omega$ from 0.85 GeV to 1.20 GeV.
+It is found that the spectral functions are shifted slightly to the left.
+The peaks of the continuum parts are enhanced significantly.

-For $s_{z}=+1$ component of $\phi$ meson, the rotational effect will shift the spectral function to the left side, and the rotation will change the height or the shape of the continuum part of the spectral function as well.
+For the $s_{z}=+1$ component of the $\phi$ meson, the rotational effect will shift the spectral function to the left side, and the rotation will change the height or the shape of the continuum part of the spectral function as well.
 For the $s_{z}=-1$ component, the spectral function is shifted to the right side correspondingly.

 A similar analysis can be applied for the vector meson $\rho$, since we have assumed $M_{u}=M_{d}$.
 We can obtain the spectral function by substituting $M_{s}$ for $M_{u}/M_{d}$.
-For $\phi$ mesons, a bound state is labeled by mass $M_{\phi}$ which is very close to the $2 M_{s}$.
+For $\phi$ mesons, a bound state is labeled by mass $M_{\phi}$ which is very close to $2 M_{s}$.
 However, $\rho$ mesons are dissociated at the temperature $T=150$ MeV.
 So, in FIG.(\ref{fig:rhomassspectra}), a spectral function only has a continuum part and appears as a single peak.
 The top panel in FIG.(\ref{fig:rhomassspectra}) shows the spectral functions of $\rho$ mesons with spin components $s_{z}=0$.
 Different colored lines stand for different strengths of angular velocities ranging from $\Omega=0, 0.1, 0.2$ and $0.3$ GeV.
 Rotational effects are reflected in two aspects: the heights of the peaks are suppressed and the widths are broadened by the angular velocities.
 It can be understood that mesons tend to be less bounded in a rotating medium.
 The location of the peaks is almost unchanged in the case of $s_{z}=0$.
 However, in the case of $s_{z}=+1$, the locations of resonance peaks are shifted to the left side by rotation.
 Similarly, in the case of $s_{z}=-1$, mass spectra are shifted to the right side by rotation.
 Above all, on the shape of spectral functions, the rotation effects are similar.